nephast/dealScrapper/README.md

 Run `npm i` in the main folder.
 You'll need `psql` installed on your machine.

+### To run:

+Run `npm start`
+It will compile using Babel.
+The server will restart at changes using Nodemon.

 ## TODO:

 - Error handling to be revisited to ensure edge cases are covered.